neil-72/emissions-data-analyzer/README.md

 - GRI/SASB indices

 ## Notes

-- Only searches for official company sustainability reports in PDF format
+1. Only searches for official company sustainability reports in PDF format.
-- Prioritizes most recent data (2024, then 2023)
+2. Prioritizes the most recent data (2024, then 2023).
-- Results are saved to the `output` directory
+3. Results are saved to the `output` directory.
-- Includes validation of data ranges and formats
+4. Includes validation of data ranges and formats.
-- Multiple fallback strategies if primary data extraction fails
+5. Employs multiple fallback strategies if primary data extraction fails.

 See [DOCUMENTATION.md](DOCUMENTATION.md) for technical details.